abhinav-anshul/react-postal-code/README.md

 React Postal Code is a library that can be used inside any ReactJS app.
 This library can be used to render Country, District & Block/City for any given Indian Pin Code.
 This library uses the official REST API provided by the Indian Government.

-## About

-The four input fields are wrapped inside an `<div>` element and each input field is also wrapped inside `<div>`.
-So that a user can style it according to the need in the project.

-Whenever the wrong Pincode is entered red border appears on the pin code input field and on entering a right pin code, city, district and state input fields get automatically filled with correct data

 ## Working

 ```js